Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 Here’s how to write a cover letter for teaching positions:

-- Format teacher cover letters as you would a formal business letter.
+- Format your teacher cover letter as you would a formal business letter.

 - Address the principal, assistant principal, or other hiring faculty member by name.